 Eskimo Joe’s is a classic college town eatery in Stillwater, home of Oklahoma State University.
 Before (and after) a big game, Cowboy fans load up on Joe’s special sweet peppered bacon which can be enjoyed on cheese fries, in a cheeseburger, on a Caesar salad, embedded in a turkey melt, as a B.L.T (obviously), on a chicken sandwich, or as standalone strips.

 Bacon maple bars have moved from being an underground movement to a mainstream pleasure thanks to adventurous entrepreneurs like Kenneth “Cat Daddy” Pogson and Tres Shannon of Voodoo Doughnuts in Portland.
 The concept is simple: a raised yeast doughnut, maple frosting, and bacon.
 It’s a complete breakfast experience in one bite and definitely worth searching for in the small towns in Oregon.

-Legions of pork devotees flock to The Wurst Kitchen, a ‘restaurant within a restaurant’ at Providence’s Chez Pascal.
-Menu items such as a bacon wrapped pork meatloaf sandwich and hot link with bacon onions and bacon jam are just a couple examples of what you’ll encounter at this pork-friendly restaurant.
+Legions of pork devotees flock to The Wurst Kitchen, a ‘restaurant within a restaurant at Providence’s Chez Pascal.
+Menu items such as a bacon-wrapped pork meatloaf sandwich and hotlink with bacon onions and bacon jam are just a couple of examples of what you’ll encounter at this pork-friendly restaurant.

 As a proponent of Southern cuisine, Chef Sean Brock has created many bacon masterpieces over the years.
 So it’s completely natural that Brock would partner with the Godfather of Bacon, Allan Benton, to serve a skillet of bacon cornbread that has developed a devoted following of its own.
 You can taste it yourself at the Nashville outpost of Husk Restaurant.